Next: , Previous: Unit Lists, Up: Top

 --check

-Check that all units and prefixes defined in the units data file reduce to primitive units.
-Print a list of all units that cannot be reduced.
+Check that all units and prefixes defined in units data files reduce to primitive units.
+Display a list of all units that cannot be reduced and a list of units with circular definitions.
 Also display some other diagnostics about suspicious definitions in the units data file.
 Only definitions active in the current locale are checked.
 You should always run units with this option after modifying a units data file.

 --check-verbose